 What is the role of the Assessor?

-The assessor’s role is to determine an accurate estimate of market value for your property at a certain point in time (two years prior to the date of your assessment notice).
+The assessor’s role is to determine an accurate estimate of market value for your property at a certain point in time, called the base date.
 When an assessment is appealed, it is the assessor’s role to review the assessment to confirm that it is correct or revise the value accordingly, and then defend that value.
 If new evidence is presented by the property owner in the appeal process, the assessor’s role is to determine whether that evidence has an effect on market value.